FAIRmat-NFDI/pynxtools-mpes/src/pynxtools_mpes/nomad/examples/README.md

 # Introduction

 This example presents the capabilities of the NOMAD platform to store and standardize multi photoemission spectroscopy (MPES) experimental data.
-It contains three major examples:
+It contains four major examples:

 - Taking a pre-binned file, here stored in a h5 file, and converting it into the standardized MPES NeXus format.
 There exists a [NeXus application definition for MPES](https://manual.nexusformat.org/classes/contributed_definitions/NXmpes.html#nxmpes) which details the internal structure of such a file.
 - Binning of raw data (see [here](https://www.nature.com/articles/s41597-020-00769-8) for additional resources) into a h5 file and consecutively generating a NeXus file from it.